29 Sep 2016 / by Dale Sullivan / in Explainer Videos

 So begin with a bang!
 A TV commercial has just 30 seconds to say everything it needs to and the equivalent is true for the explainer video.
-The average online users attention span is short these days, which means you need to include words to hook them in before they start to drift out and start thinking of what they want to eat for lunch.
+The average online users attention span is short these days, which means you need to include words to hook them in before they start thinking of what they want to eat for lunch.

 55% of Visitors Spend Fewer Than 15 Seconds on Your Website.